Matthew 1:25

-Matthew 1:25 is the twenty-fifth and last verse of the first chapter of the Gospel of Matthew in the New Testament.
+Matthew 1:25 is the twenty-fifth and final verse of the first chapter of the Gospel of Matthew in the New Testament.
 Joseph has awakened from a dream in which an angel gave him instructions about the birth of Jesus.
-He has taken Mary into his home, completing their marriage, and this verse explains what occurs once the couple is united.
+He has taken Mary into his home, completing their marriage.
+In this verse, Jesus is born and his name is given to him by Joseph.

 Content

 The original Koine Greek, according to Westcott and Hort, reads: